melchj/DofusEye/readme.md

 # Dofus Eye
 This is a test project.
 I wanted a web based viewer for the dofus perc screenshot reader bot. we'll see where this goes.

 I have never build a website / web app before.
-Going to start with Flask based server and see what happens.
+Going to see what happens...

+backend/api uses:
+- Flask
+- SQLalchemy
+- Marshmallow

-going to try to use flask to run a restful api
+to attempt to build a restful api.

-using flask, flask-restful, and sqlalchemy so far...

-## Running Locally
+## Backend
 #### 1. Virtual Environment

 start virtual environment:
 ```bash